awazbhujel/Bank-Loan-Analysis-using-SQL-and-PowerBI-Finance-Domain/README.md

 ## Problem Statement

-The problem statement involves creating dashboards in Power BI to visualize key performance indicators (KPIs) and loan portfolio metrics.
+The objective of this project is to perform comprehensive analysis of bank loan data using SQL and to create key performance indicator (KPI) metrics to assess loan portfolio performance.

 ## Dashboard 1: Summary